 A long-time fixture and author from Goshen College’s sociology department has died.
 J. Howard Kauffman, 84, Goshen College professor emeritus of sociology, died in his home in Goshen on the morning of Nov.
 18.

-Goat Island Performance Group Goat Island is a Chicago-based collaborative performance group that was founded in 1987.
+Goat Island is a Chicago-based collaborative performance group that was founded in 1987.
 In their work they try to create a relationship with the audience in space that is different than the usual stage/audience relationship.
-Some of their movements are dance-like; some are motions we all use in our daily lives. … Keep reading »
+Some of their movements are dance-like; some are motions we all use in our daily lives.
+The audience experiences the … Keep reading »

 Goat Island is a collaborative performance group.
 Their performances are often set in spaces closer to the viewers than a traditional stage, using a combination of dance-like and everyday movements.